Surabaya: Religion

-Although around 80% of citizens in Surabaya adhere to Sunni Islam, other major religions include Christianity (Roman Catholicism, Protestantism, and Orthodox), of whom the majority are Roman Catholics.
+Although around 85% of citizens in Surabaya adhere to Sunni Islam, other major religions include Christianity (Roman Catholicism, Protestantism, and Orthodox), of whom the majority are Roman Catholics.
 The influence of Hinduism is strong in basic Surabayan culture, but only a minority of the population adheres to Hinduism, mostly among the ethnic Indian and Balinese minorities.
-Also, a significant population of Chinese Indonesians adhere to Buddhism and Confucianism, and a small community of Dutch Jews follow Judaism.
+Also, a significant population of Chinese Indonesians adhere to Buddhism and Confucianism, and a small community of Dutch Jews and Iraqi Jews follow Judaism.

 The city had an influential role as a major Islamic center in Java during the Wali Sanga era.
 The prominent and honored Islamic figure in Surabaya was Sunan Ampel (Raden Rahmat).
 His tomb is a sacred religious site in the city and is visited by Surabayans and pilgrims from different parts of Indonesia.
-The largest Muslim organisation in Indonesia, Nahdlatul Ulama, was established in Surabaya on 26 January 1926.
+The largest Muslim organisation in Indonesia, Nahdlatul Ulama, was established in Surabaya on 31 January 1926.
 Al-Akbar Mosque is the largest mosque in the city and one of the largest mosque in the world.

 Christianity as a whole is mainly practised by Chinese Indonesians, as well as native Javanese, Bataks, and Ambonese who attend either a Roman Catholic or Protestant church.
-A minority of Javanese worship at the Gereja Kejawen - a syncretic religious movement that combines Christianity with the traditional religion of Java.
+A minority of Javanese worship at Greja Kristen Jawi Wetan, a syncretic religious movement that combines Christianity with the traditional religion of Java.
 Around 15 churches are in Surabaya; they vary in size.
 The Church of the Birth of Our Lady, also known as Gereja Kepanjen, was built in 1815 as the first church in Surabaya and is one of the oldest churches in Indonesia.
 Graha Bethany Nginden, is a megachurch which is one of the largest churches in Surabaya, Indonesia and Southeast Asia.
 The main Orthodox Church in Indonesia, St Nikolas Church, is also based in Surabaya.
 The Orthodox Christian Center Surabaya was opened on 15 October 2008.

 Once the major religion in Surabaya and across the archipelago during the Janggala and Majapahit era, Hinduism played a major role in traditional Surabayan culture.
 Small Hindu communities still exist, most commonly in the eastern sections of the city.
 Surabaya was the location of the only synagogue in Java, but it rarely obtained a minyan (quorum).
-The synagogue was demolished in 2013 by unidentified persons while the city council was in the process of registering it as a heritage site.
+The synagogue was demolished in 2013 by unidentified people while the city council was in the process of registering it as a heritage site.
 In the years before its demolition, it had been the site of many anti-Israel protests.
 A Jewish cemetery exists in the city.

-Culture

-Javanese culture in Surabaya has distinctive characteristics compared to other regions, the uniqueness of its characteristics which is more egalitarian and open.
-Surabaya is known to have several distinctive arts, namely: